 Lychee trees are relatively drought tolerant, but young trees should be watered regularly until they’re well established.
 Proper watering will help prevent many common lychee issues, including fruit split.

 Withhold water from mature trees for six to eight weeks before the trees bloom.
 However, if weather conditions are hot and dry, you may need to water lightly during this time.

 Plant two or three trees in close proximity to assist in pollination and increase fruit set.
-Allow 20 to 30 feet (7 m.) between each tree.
+Allow 20 to 30 feet (6 to 9 m.) between each tree.

-Maintain a barrier of at least 2 or 3 feet (1 m.) between lychee trees and lawn grass.
+Maintain a barrier of at least 2 or 3 feet (0.5 to 1 m.) between lychee trees and lawn grass.
 Avoid hitting the bark with a lawn mower or weed trimmer, as damage to the trunk can weaken the tree.

 Apply a thin layer of mulch around the tree, extended to the dripline, but always allow a 6-inch (15 cm.), mulch-free barrier around the base of the trunk.